Hello my readers,

-What puts the staring on steroids however, is in places like India when you’re a dude in a wheelchair travelling with white foreigners.
+What puts the staring on steroids, however, is in places like India when you’re a dude in a wheelchair traveling with white foreigners.
 A lot of people cannot even comprehend how a guy in a wheelchair can even have anything to do with anyone as highly valued (by them) as western foreigners.

 An occasion in South India best illustrates this point.